sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 ### Task Architecture

-The next layer in sbt is around these user request, or tasks.
+The next layer in sbt is around these user requests, or tasks.
 When a user configures a build, they are defining a set of repeatable tasks that they can run on their project.
 Things like `compile` or `test`.
 These tasks *also* have a dependency graph, where e.g. the `test` task requires that `compile` has run before it can successfully execute.

-Sbt's defines a class `Task[T]`.
+sbt defines a class `Task[T]`.
 The `T` type parameter represents the type of data returned by a task.
 Remember the tenets of sbt?
-"All things have types" and "Dependencies are explicit" both hold true for tasks.
-Sbt promotes a style of task dependencies that is closer to functional
+"All things have types" and "Dependencies are explicit" both hold true for tasks. sbt promotes a style of task dependencies that is closer to functional
-programming: Return data for your users rather than using shared mutable state.
+programming: return data for your users rather than using shared mutable state.

-Most build tools communciate over the filesystem, and indeed sbt, by necessity, does some of this.
+Most build tools communicate over the filesystem, and indeed by necessity sbt does some of this.
 However, for stable parallelization it is far better to keep tasks isolated on the filesystem and communicate directly through types.